cvdelannoy/baseLess/README.md

 baseLess compile_model \
   --model-type read_detection \
   --target-fasta target.fasta \                                # fasta containing one or more 16S sequences
-  --background-fastas background1.fasta backgroud2.fasta ... \ # genomes of other species
   --out-model your_model_name.h5
 ```